’20 Things I Wish I Knew Before I Jumpstart Weight Loss’ – Monica May

 14. Planning Can Help You Lose Weight Faster

-I’d save me some time :)
+It would have saved me some time :)

 In order to make the most out of everything you do, you should plan everything right.